frescobaldi/frescobaldi/frescobaldi_app/userguide/documentfonts.md

 their installation in a given LilyPond instance.
-It includes a configurable font-setting command generator for use in LilyPond documents and provides a intelligently cached preview to see and compare the impact of font settings on a variety of provided sample scores, custom files and the “current document“.
+It includes a configurable font-setting command generator for use in LilyPond documents and provides a intelligently cached preview to see and compare the impact of font settings on a variety of provided sample scores, custom files and the "current document".

 The dialog is tied to the specific LilyPond installation that would be used for a compilation (see {page_lilyversion}).
 All fonts are specific to that LilyPond